adamskyle/swapi-frontend-developer-test/README.md

 ## Functional requirements

 -   User can view a list of people (humans & robots), list item should contain full name, birth year and gender
--   User can view a list of planets, list item should contain name, temperature and population.
+-   User can view a list of planets, list item should contain name, temperature and population
--   User can view a list of starships, list item should contain name, model and cargo capacity.
+-   User can view a list of starships, list item should contain name, model and cargo capacity
--   User can see full details of selected person, planet or starship, you can ignore data containing links in the JSON response.
+-   User can see full details of selected person, planet or starship, you can ignore data containing links in the JSON response

+## Nice to have

--   For each listing, user can search using name to filter the list.
+-   For each listing, user can search using name to filter the list
 -   Display data with pagination

-## Nice to have

 -   Good sense of design 👌🏾
 -   Include animations & micro-interactions 👌🏾